 After spending 2.5 months climbing 14ers, this was a cinch.
 Took just over 12 hours with many stops to talk with people.
 Weather was perfect.

-This was the first hike I did out east that was harder than my one day escapade on Blanca Peak in Colorado.
+This was the first hike I did out east that was harder than my one day escapade on Blanca Peak in Colorado in 2011.
 I overslept, started at 830 am, and ran out of sunlight at 651 pm on the summit of Eisenhower.
 The weather was damn near perfect but with all that sun I blew through water like a horse.
 Like the author said, four liters is a good recommendation even with refilling at the midpoint of Mt Washington.
 Crawford Path between Monroe and Pierce was a treat compared to the Gulfside Trail between Adams and Jefferson.
 Eisenhower was pretty easy in fact.
 The descent from Pierce was harsh though, especially in the dark after so many hours on the trail.
 It took me thirteen hours of which twelve of that was on the move and the rest was breaks on various summits.
-Props to my friend Stephanie Andrews, who drove my tired butt back to the Appalachia trailhead to get my car after she picked me up on Rt 302.